Republicans and riots

 Worse still, virtually everyone on the “Left” seemed to harbor either an explicit or secret skepticism or disbelief at Obama’s chances.
 This incredulity was rooted in the “Left’s” mistaken understanding and imagination of the ways anti-black racism actually function in America today, and how they have functioned historically leading to the present.

 The U.S. is no longer racist in the ways it has been, either in the Jim Crow era nor in the ’60s period or its aftermath.
-Unfortunately, this does not mean a change beneficial for the majority of black people, but it does mean the need for a new social imagination and politics winxp.
+Unfortunately, this does not mean a change beneficial for the majority of black people, but it does mean the need for a new social imagination and politics.
 Obama’s election didn’t change anything, nor will it, but it did reveal a change that had been long underway.
 As Bayard Rustin pointed out in the 1960s, black people don’t suffer from bad attitudes but from bad social conditions.
 Attitudes may have changed but social conditions have not improved — in fact, in many respects they have worsened, and the ways social conditions work against black people for instance have changed: poverty and other forms of disempowerment of the working class function differently today than in the 1950s–60s Civil Rights era, and to the detriment of politics.

 The fact that such changes have not been unambiguously — or indeed at all — “progressive,” in the sense of social emancipation and empowerment, does not mean that the changes have not taken place or that a Left perspective could afford to ignore them.